gokhanaltun/simple-php-template-engine-example/README.md

 ### Note:

-You need to make changes in templateEngine.php and other required files according to your own folder structure.
+You need to make changes in config.php and other necessary files according to your own folder structure.